 Remember back when you signed your contract and the finance manager was reviewing the various fees involved with your Lease Contract?
 One of them was the disposition fee.

 While the amount can vary a bit according to individual state laws, in general, the disposition fee for a Chrysler Capital lease is $395.

 If you’re looking for it on your contract, check out the Federal Consumer Leasing Act Disclosures section under “Other Charges.”
 It is listed as a disclosed fee that is not included in your monthly payment or single payment (if you opted for a single-pay lease).

 HOW YOU WON’T HAVE TO PAY

 While this fee is not negotiable for those opting to turn in their vehicle at lease end, if you choose to purchase your vehicle or re-lease a new FCA US vehicle through Chrysler Capital, you won’t have to pay it.

 Why?
 I’m glad you asked.

 First, if you choose to purchase your vehicle, there is no need for the lessor (e.g. Chrysler Capital) to incur the expense of putting the vehicle back on the market.
 Therefore, there is no need for the disposition fee and it goes away.

 Second, as a Chrysler Capital lease customer, one of the benefits of leasing your next vehicle through Chrysler Capital is the disposition fee is waived.
 That’s right – waived.
-Plus, you get to decide from the wide variety of vehicles in the FCA US LLC line up.
+Plus, you get to decide from the wide variety of vehicles in the FCA US line up.
 Upgrade to the most recent model of your current vehicle or switch to something altogether different.
 The choice is yours!

 As you approach lease end, you’ll have several exciting decisions to make.
-Regardless of what you decide, be sure to check in with your dealer to determine what additional loyalty benefits you may be eligible for when you stay in the FCA US LLC and Chrysler Capital family!
+Regardless of what you decide, be sure to check in with your dealer to determine what additional loyalty benefits you may be eligible for when you stay in the FCA US and Chrysler Capital family!